 - Bring or buy a couple of sarongs straight away, you’ll need them.
 Whether it’s covering up for a temple visit, using it as a beach cover-up or as a seat cover.
 Some places just aren’t that clean.

-- You’ll probably experience a case of Bali Belly, so bring Imodium.
+- You’ll probably experience a case of Bali Belly, so be sure to bring some Imodium.
 Consider yourself warned 😀

 - And remember to be patient, everything happens on Bali time!

 If raging nights out clubbing wearing Bintang singlets is more your scene, then you can head to Kuta.
-You really shouldn’t but if you’re going to anyway, please be aware of the super cheap drinks.
+Well, you really shouldn’t but if you’re going to anyway, please be aware of the super cheap drinks.
 A 15k drink is too good to be true even in Bali, it’s usually made with arak.
-Check out Eikon, one of the clubs in the area where it actually can be fun.
-Keep yourself and your stuff safe as pocket thieves and people up no good hang out on this side of town.
+Keep yourself and your stuff safe as I’ve seen a lot of pickpocket and people up no good hang out on this side of town.

 One hour Northeast of Canggu you’ll find Ubud, a town often referred to as the heart of Bali.
 Not only a paradise for yogis, vegetarians and vegans, Ubud is also the island’s cultural and spiritual center.
 Thanks to the movie Eat, Pray, Love, Ubud has become a lot more touristy in recent years.
 But don’t let that stop you from visiting, as most tourists seem to keep to central Ubud and Monkey Forest Road.
 Speaking of the Monkey Forest, the monkeys can be aggressive, so be careful and leave everything except your camera outside.